gxgl/portable_msitools/README.md

 - [AppImageCrafters/appimage-builder](https://github.com/AppImageCrafters/appimage-builder)
 - The msitools.png icon is used from [msi.png](https://www.softicons.com/system-icons/imageboard-filetype-icons-by-lopagof/file-msi-icon)

-All the rights on used software and icon goes to their owners.
+All the rights on used software and icon goes to their respective owners.

 ## Tested on:
 - [x] Linux Mint (Vera)